-OsirisEdit is a fork of WaveEdit which is a Wave Synthesizer created in C++.
+OsirisEdit is a fork of WaveEdit, a Wave Synthesizer created in C++.
 The application was harder to modify due to the outdated C++ tool chain.
-In addition, the original fork didn’t support Windows which meant we could only support Mac and Linux.
-I don’t own a Mac (necessary to test this toolchain directly) so Daniel assisted me with this task.
-All of the modifications we made can be found here: OsirisEdit (v1, v1.1).
+In addition, the original fork didn’t support Windows, which meant we could only support Mac and Linux.
+Daniel assisted me with this task because I don’t own a Mac (necessary to test this toolchain directly).
+Our modifications can be found here: OsirisEdit (v1, v1.1).

 Tutorio Widgets (June 24, 2021)

-This rather unsuccessful project was given by a “premium” Fiverr client.
-However, it's an idea of what you can deal with using these websites.
-To understand why this order was so frustrating, you need to understand how Fiverr’s service provider rating works.
+A “premium” Fiverr client tasked me with this rather unsuccessful project.
+However, the situation provides an example of what you can deal with using these websites.
+To understand why this order was so frustrating, you must understand how Fiverr’s service provider rating works.
 There are a lot of details, but the gist is that cancellations are very bad.

 I was on track for a rating increase which made me accept offers I shouldn’t have.
-This order in particular came from a person who was contracting multiple people to create widgets for an educational platform.
+This order, in particular, came from someone contracting multiple people to create widgets for an educational platform.
 He wanted us to edit the template he purchased (from Tutorio) and send them back.
-Sounds simple enough… The full 17-page dispute can be read here: How I Got Scammed on Fiverr.
+It sounds simple enough… The entire 17-page dispute can be read here: How I Got Scammed on Fiverr.
 Let’s attempt to summarize what happened…

-This order took much more time than it was worth due to many factors.
+This order took much more time than it was worth.
 I ended up spending over 10 hours on an order that should have taken one.
-Nonetheless, the client was provided the 4 widgets we agreed upon within the deadline.
+This happened because the client imposed many constraints on me, including the use of these templates.
+Nonetheless, I provided the client with the 4 widgets we agreed upon within the deadline.